gwuhaolin/koa-chrome-render/README.md

 Modern web app use technique like react.js vue.js which render html in browser, this cause some problem like search engine can't crawl your page content or first screen slow on low performance device.

-This project want to solve this kind of problem in a general-purpose way which use headless chrome to render page result then return to client. koa-chrome-render also support redis cache to improve performance.
+This project want to solve this kind of problem in a general-purpose way which use headless chrome to render page result then return to client.

 ## Use
 ```bash